SHughes96/SHughes96/README.md

 - 🔭 I’m currently working on building a Reinforcement Learning algorithm to improve the efficiency of robotic fibre positioners
 - 🌱 I’m enjoying learning JS, HTML, and CSS for front-end web development
 - 👯 I’m looking to collaborate on exciting projects with a focus on learning new ML methods
-- 📫 How to reach me: sarah.hughes@ast.cam.ac.uk
+- 📫 How to reach me: slhughes@mit.edu
 - 😄 Pronouns: she/her

  🌌 For more information on my instrumentation work, please check out: